Bass22/portfolio/README.md

 ### Sr. Data Engineer | Python, Scala, SQL, Spark | GCP, AWS

 Hi !
 Welcome to my portfolio!
-Here I will describe some of my work and experiences.
+Here I will describe some of my work as a Data Engineer.
 Feel free to reach me out :)

 ## GCP Data Ingestion